 What will the Africa Chapter do?

-The activities of the Africa Chapter will be defined based on a needs assessment to be completed among Alliance member NGOs in the region but will include networking opportunities, joint campaigns, and training opportunities.
+The activities of the Africa Chapter are defined in the strategic plan, which has been based on a needs assessment completed among Alliance member NGOs in the region in early 2019.
+It will include networking opportunities, joint campaigns, and training opportunities.

 How can I get involved with the Africa Chapter?